 Venture Capital Investor

-Mr. Leonsis is now a partner in the newly created “speed-up capital” Revolution Growth Fund II.
-In a 25-year period he has personally made investments and owned equity in numerous companies, including Groupon, Google, AOL, Revolution Money, Clearspring Technologies, Preview Travel (Travelocity), GridPoint, Mahalo, MobilePosse, ObjectVideo, SB Nation, TidalTV, Zedge, Triporati, Personal, I-Village, Proxicom, ePals, SnagFilms and MediaBank.
+Mr. Leonsis is a partner in the “speed-up capital” Revolution Growth Fund II.
+In a 25-year period he has personally made investments and owned equity in numerous companies, including Groupon, Google, AOL, Revolution Money, AddThis, Preview Travel (Travelocity), GridPoint, Mahalo, MobilePosse, ObjectVideo, SB Nation, TidalTV, Zedge, Triporati, Personal, I-Village, Proxicom, ePals, SnagFilms, MediaBank, Two Harbors, Videology, Algentis and Startle.
+Most recently he led the Revolution Growth investments in FedBid and Resonate Networks.

 Filmmaker and Digital Entrepreneur

 Mr. Leonsis created and produced the award-winning film Nanking.
 The film premiered at the 2007 Sundance Film Festival and was awarded the Documentary Editors Award.
 The film went on to win the Peabody Award and the Emmy Award.
 The film was distributed theatrically, appeared on HBO and is one of the most viewed documentaries of all time because of its wide distribution in theater and on television throughout China.
 Mr. Leonsis also produced the documentary film Kicking It, which premiered at the 2008 Sundance Film Festival and aired on ESPN.
-He also produced A Fighting Chance, which aired on ESPN in 2010.
+He then produced A Fighting Chance, which aired on ESPN in 2010.
+In 2013 he produced Lost for Life, a documentary that explores juvenile offenders who have been sentenced to life without parole.
+Mr. Leonsis is the founder, chairman and largest shareholder in SnagFilms, the web’s leading online distribution channel for documentary and independent films.
+SnagFilms also owns and operates Indiewire, the leading site for news and information about independent and documentary films.
+SnagFilms has more than 4,000 films in its digital library, and its iPad app is a top 10 entrant in the entertainment category.
+SnagFilms is available on 167 platforms and its films are available through more than 200,000 affiliate partnerships and on more than 1 billion pages around the web.

 Board of Directors

-Mr. Leonsis is an investor and serves on the board of directors of Groupon, where he is vice chairman, and Clearspring Technologies.
-He also serves on the board of directors at American Express, where he heads the technology and innovation committee; Rosetta Stone; and Alcatel-Lucent, where he is on the technology committee.
-Mr. Leonsis also is on the board of directors of Georgetown University, his alma mater.
-He also serves on the charity boards of DC CAP (District of Columbia College Access Program) and CSF – DC (College Success Foundation – District of Columbia).
+Mr. Leonsis is an investor, a member of the board of directors and co-CEO of Groupon.
+He also serves on the board of directors at AddThis, where he served as chairman, and American Express, where he heads the technology and innovation committee.
+Mr. Leonsis is on the board of directors of Georgetown University, his alma mater.
+He also serves on the charity boards of DC-CAP (District of Columbia College Access Program) and CSF – DC (College Success Foundation – District of Columbia).
+Previously he served on the board of directors at Rosetta Stone and Alcatel-Lucent.

 Mr. Leonsis has authored numerous books, including Blue Magic: The People, Power and Politics Behind the IBM PC and The Business of Happiness: 6 Secrets to Extraordinary Success in Work and Life.